What does it mean to be a responsible AI practitioner: An ontology of roles and skills

 \subsubsection{Interview protocol}

 The primary researcher conducted all fourteen interviews.
+All of the interviews were 45 to 60 minutes in length.
 The interviewer first described the project and obtained the participant's consent.
-The interview was semi-structured with ten questions focused on exploring the following four topics: \begin{itemize} \item Background and current role: questions about the official title and main responsibilities \item Situation your work, projects in AI ethics: questions about the nature of projects \item Skills, knowledge, values: questions about the skills, knowledge and values that the interviewee uses for their role \item Looking into the future: questions about how roles if field of AI ethics will shape up in future \end{itemize}
+The interview was semi-structured with ten questions focused on exploring the following four topics:\footnote{The detailed interview protocol is included in the supplementary material.} \begin{itemize} \item Background and current role \item Situation your work, projects in \ac{AI} ethics \item Skills, knowledge, values \item Looking into the future \end{itemize}